Easy in Grand Canyon North Rim

 Uncle Jim Trail.
 This 5-mile, three-hour loop trail starts at 8,300 feet and winds south through the forest, past Roaring Springs and Bright Angel canyons.
 The highlight of this rim hike is Uncle Jim Point, which, at 8,244 feet, overlooks the upper sections of the North Kaibab Trail.
 Moderate.
 Trailhead: North Kaibab Trail parking lot, Grand Canyon National Park, AZ, 86023.

 Ken Patrick Trail.
-This primitive trail travels 10 miles one way (allow six hours each way) from the trailhead at 8,250 feet to Point Imperial at 8,803 feet.
+This primitive trail, one of the longest on the North Rim, travels 10 miles one way (allow six hours each way) from the trailhead at 8,250 feet to Point Imperial at 8,803 feet.
 It crosses drainages and occasionally detours around fallen trees.
 The end of the road, at Point Imperial, brings the highest views from either rim.
 Note that there is no water along this trail.
 Difficult.
 Trailhead: east side of North Kaibab trailhead parking lot, Grand Canyon National Park, AZ, 86023.

 North Kaibab Trail.
-At 8,241 feet, this trail, like the roads leading to the North Rim, is open only from May through late October or early November (depending on the weather).
-It is recommended for experienced hikers only, who should allow four days for the full hike.
+At 8,241 feet, this trail leads into the canyon and down to Phantom Ranch.
+It is recommended for experienced hikers only, who should allow four days for the round-trip hike.
 The long, steep path drops 5,840 feet over a distance of 14.5 miles to Phantom Ranch and the Colorado River, so the National Park Service suggests that day hikers not go farther than Roaring Springs (5,020 feet) before turning to hike back up out of the canyon.
 After about 7 miles, Cottonwood Campground (4,080 feet) has drinking water in summer, restrooms, shade trees, and a ranger.
 Difficult.
 A free shuttle takes hikers to the North Kaibab trailhead twice daily from Grand Canyon Lodge; reserve a spot the day before.
 Trailhead: 2 miles north of the Grand Canyon Lodge, Grand Canyon National Park, AZ, 86023.